 From the classroom to the Meeting Room, from the Mission to Managua, our communities are varied, inclusive, and diverse.
 Teachers work hard both in and out of class to ensure all voices and perspectives are heard and celebrated.
 The result is a vibrant, challenging, and diverse community where all feel stretched, nourished, and engaged.
-We continuously reflect upon what it means to be a diverse, engaged “community of learners.”
+We continuously reflect upon what it means to be a diverse, engaged “community of learners,” welcoming guest speakers such as Dr. Bettina Love and Tamisha Williams to lead community discussions and professional development workshops.
 As we are keenly aware of the complexities and sensitivities within every community, and hope that our learning embraces these tensions.
 We strive to listen hard, lean in close, and learn from the dynamic, diverse communities within and beyond the school.

 “The Poverty of Our Own Experience”